Libyan accused in Lockerbie bombing appears in US court

 The New York-bound Pan Am flight exploded over Lockerbie less than an hour after takeoff from London on Dec.
 21, 1988.
 Citizens from 21 countries were killed.
 Among the 190 Americans on board were 35 Syracuse University students flying home for Christmas after a semester abroad.

-Several victims described as surreal the news that Mas’ud was finally in American custody.

-“It was quite a moment,” said Kara Monetti Weipz, sister of victim Rick Monetti, a Syracuse University student, and the president of Victims of Pan Am Flight 103.
-“It was unbelievable that it was really happening after all these years, and especially after the last two years.”
+Stephanie Bernstein, whose husband, Michael, was a Justice Department prosecutor returning from England aboard Pan Am 103, said she felt a “tremendous amount of satisfaction.”
+She said her husband prosecuted Nazis and felt strongly that there was no statute of limitations for murder.

+“He had a fortune cookie adage on his door that said, ‘The law sometimes sleeps, but it never dies.’
+This shows that the law never dies, that the United States government is going to take care of its citizens in life and in death and that the government has not forgotten,” Bernstein said.

-Outside the courthouse Monday, Paul Hudson carried a photograph of his daughter, Melina, a 16-year-old student who had been returning for the Christmas holidays from an exchange program in England.
+Outside the courthouse Monday, Paul Hudson carried a photograph of his daughter, Melina, a 16-year-old student who had been returning for the Christmas holidays from an exchange program.
 He recalled how, after the crash, her belongings were scattered around the Lockerbie countryside.
 The family did get back her passport and her notebook.

 “And the notebook had, on the cover, the quote ‘No one dies unless they’re forgotten,’ and I’ve tried to live by that,” he said.
 Remembrances of his daughter are an “everyday thing” and “this time of year, it gets stronger.”

 The bearded and balding Mas’ud wore a green jail uniform, and walked with a halting gait to the defense table.
-He spoke occasionally through an interpreter, and the federal defenders who represented him at the hearing said he wanted to be represented by his own lawyers.
+He spoke occasionally through an interpreter, and the federal defenders who represented him at the hearing said he wanted to be represented by lawyers of his own choice.

-At one point, as the charges were being discussed, Mas’ud said in Arabic, “I cannot talk until I see my attorney.”
+At one point, as the charges were being discussed, Mas’ud said in Arabic that he could not speak until he saw his attorney.

 A detention hearing was set for later in the month.

 The announcement of charges against Mas’ud on Dec.
 21, 2020, came on the 32nd anniversary of the bombing and in the final days of the tenure of then-Attorney General William Barr.
-At the time of the announcement, Mas’ud was in Libyan custody.
-The criminal charges were a career bookend of sorts for Barr, who in his first stint as attorney general in the early 1990s had announced criminal charges against two other Libyan intelligence officials.
+At the time, Mas’ud was in Libyan custody.
+The announcement was a career bookend for Barr, who in his first stint as attorney general in the early 1990s had announced criminal charges against two other Libyan intelligence officials.

 The Libyan government initially balked at turning over those two men, Abdel Baset Ali al-Megrahi and Lamen Khalifa Fhimah, before ultimately surrendering them for prosecution before a panel of Scottish judges sitting in the Netherlands as part of a special arrangement.

-In Mas’ud’s case, a Justice Department indictment that was to be unsealed includes three charges related to the explosion, including destruction of an aircraft, resulting in death.
-Prosecutors said they would not be pursuing the death penalty because the bombing occurred before the specific charges that he faces carried a possible penalty of capital punishment.
+In Mas’ud’s case, a newly unsealed Justice Department indictment includes three charges related to the explosion, including destruction of an aircraft, resulting in death.
+Prosecutors said in court that they would not be pursuing the death penalty because that punishment was not available for those specific crimes at the time the bombing occurred.

-The Justice Department, which did not disclose how Mas’ud came to be taken into U.S. custody, has said Mas’ud faces two criminal counts related to the explosion.
+U.S. officials did not say how Mas’ud came to be taken into U.S. custody, but late last month local Libyan media reported that Mas’ud had been kidnapped by armed men on Nov.
+16 from his residence in Tripoli, the capital.
+That reporting cited a family statement that accused Tripoli authorities of being silent on the abduction.

-Torn by civil war since 2011, Libya is divided between rival governments in the east and west, each backed by international patrons and armed militias on the ground.
-Militia groups have amassed great wealth and power from kidnappings and their involvement in Libya’s lucrative human trafficking trade

 In that interview, U.S. officials said, Mas’ud admitted building the bomb in the Pan Am attack and working with two other conspirators to carry out the attack.
-He also said the operation was ordered by Libyan intelligence and that Gadhafi thanked him and other members of the team after the attack, according to an FBI affidavit filed in the case.
+He also said the operation was ordered by Libyan intelligence and that Gadhafi thanked him and other members of the team after the attack, according to an FBI affidavit.

 That affidavit said Mas’ud told Libyan law enforcement that he flew to Malta to meet al-Megrahi and Fhimah.
 He handed Fhimah a medium-sized Samsonite suitcase containing a bomb, having already been instructed to set the timer so that the device would explode exactly 11 hours later, according to the document.
 He then flew to Tripoli, the FBI said.